 – Richard Jerram, Chief Economist, Bank of Singapore

-- We remain concerned over China’s ballooning credit-to-GDP ratio despite efforts aimed at deleveraging.
-Rapid lending, high investment rates and slowing growth are a combination that suggests an inefficient allocation of credit and an eventual bad debt crisis.
-In China the process is largely internal – so no Lehman shock – and dominated by the state.
-Consequently, this implies that China’s growth rate should grind much lower should the credit bubble pop.
+- In Asia, China remains a significant medium-term risk.
+Rapid lending, high investment rates and slowing economic growth is a combination that suggests an inefficient allocation of credit and an eventual bad debt crisis.
+In China the process is largely internal – so no Lehman shock – and dominated by the state, which implies the consequence is that the growth rate grinds lower, rather than the system explodes.

 Any opinions or views of third parties expressed in this material are those of the third parties identified, and not those of OCBC Bank.
 The information provided herein is intended for general circulation and/or discussion purposes only.
 It does not take into account the specific investment objectives, financial situation or particular needs of any particular person.
 Before you make any investment decision, please seek advice from your OCBC Relationship Manager regarding the suitability of any investment product taking into account your specific investment objectives, financial situation or particular needs.
 In the event that you choose not to seek advice from your OCBC Relationship Manager, you should carefully consider whether the product is suitable for you.
 This does not constitute an offer or solicitation to buy or sell or subscribe for any security or financial instrument or to enter into any transaction or to participate in any particular trading or investment strategy.